Developer(s) – Sanuk Games

 PEGI – 12

-Bombing Bastards is a game available on the Wii U virtual console and recently greenlit by the Steam community, which has a level of challenge very unsuitable for children as well as a fairly dark sense of humor about it.
+Bombing Bastards, or Bombing Busters as it was later renamed, is a game available on the Wii U virtual console and recently greenlit by the Steam community, which has a level of challenge very unsuitable for children as well as a fairly dark sense of humor about it.
 Made in the same vein as Bomberman, it revolves around the player acing bombs around an arena to collect power-ups and destroy enemies within a designated time limit.
-But because the game is such a challenge, I found it to be much less accessible as other games, and since I also notice a small extent of originality about it, I think the game suffers as a result.
+But because the game is such a challenge, I found it to be much less accessible than other games, and since I also notice a small extent of originality about it, I think the game suffers as a result.